William Nicholson (artist, born 1872): Life

 From about 1910 until he remarried in 1919, Nicholson's housekeeper Marie Laquelle, whose real name was Adèle Marie Schwarz, née Schiestel, was also his mistress.
 Nicholson painted her several times, first as Carlina in 1909; he also painted her daughter Georgette and her second husband Norman Holder.

-In October 1919, Nicholson married Edith Minnie, daughter of Sir Lionel Phillips, first baronet, and widow of Lieutenant-Colonel John Stuart-Wortley (killed in action, 21 March 1918), who, under the name Elizabeth Drury, was also a painter.
+In October 1919, Nicholson married Edith Stuart-Wortley, widow of Sir John Stuart-Wortley; she – under the name Elizabeth Drury – was also a painter.
 Nicholson had painted her in the previous year as Lady in Grey.
-They had two sons, William and Gavin, and a daughter Liza born in 1920.
+Their daughter Liza was born in 1920.
 Edie had two children from her previous marriage, and Nancy's daughter Jennie had been born the previous year.
-Nicholson's books for children all date from the 1920s; around this time he lived at the Old Manor House, Sutton Veny, Wiltshire.
+Nicholson's books for children all date from the 1920s; at about this time he lived at the Old Manor House in Sutton Veny, in Wiltshire.
+Nicholson became friendly with the statesman and amateur painter Winston Churchill in the 1930s, and gave him advice on his work.

 From 1935 until his death, Nicholson's companion was the novelist Marguerite Steen.
 According to Steen, they met in Andalucia in May 1935, and by mid-June were living together at Nicholson's mews studio in Apple Tree Yard, off Jermyn Street.
 Nicholson had been separated from Edie for some years, but they remained on good terms; although she promised to give him a divorce, she never did so.

-In later life, Nicholson lived at Blewbury in Berkshire (now Oxfordshire) where he died on 16 May 1949.
+In later life, Nicholson lived at Blewbury in Berkshire (now Oxfordshire), where he died on 16 May 1949.

 Work

 Graphic work

 From 1893 to 1898, Nicholson collaborated with his brother-in-law James Pryde on poster design and other graphic work including signboard painting and book illustration.
-They called themselves the Beggarstaffs, or J. & W. Beggarstaff; in recent times they have been referred to as the Beggarstaff Brothers, although they did not use this name.
+They called themselves the Beggarstaffs, or J. & W. Beggarstaff; they were later sometimes referred to as the Beggarstaff Brothers, although they did not use this name.